-Join us by signing the pledge and committing to making a difference by taking at least one action in your own company and community.
+Join us by signing the pledge and committing to making a difference by taking at least one action in your own company and community within the next 12 months.

 Make this commitment